KhondokerIslam/Bengali_Sentiment/README.md

-This work was submitted to ICCIT 2020.
+This work was accepted in ICCIT 2020.